-In response to the Department of Education's issued guidance suggested that COVID-19 is a significantly "dangerous situation involving an immediate threat to the health or safety of students or staff occurring on campus," CVCC provides students and employees a single notifi-cation through the regular means of communicating emergency notifications informing them about COVID-10 and necessary health and safety precautions, as well as encouraging them to obtain information from health care providers, state health authorities, and the CDC's COVID-19 website.
-The College follows the guidance of the Centers for Disease Control, Alabama De-partment of Public Health, and the Alabama Community College System.
+In response to the Department of Education's issued guidance suggested that COVID-19 is a significantly "dangerous situation involving an immediate threat to the health or safety of students or staff occurring on campus," CVCC provides students and employees a single notification through the regular means of communicating emergency notifications informing them about COVID-19 and necessary health and safety precautions, as well as encouraging them to obtain information from health care providers, state health authorities, and the CDC website.
+The College follows the guidance of the Centers for Disease Control, Alabama Department of Public Health, and the Alabama Community College System.
 Information about COVID-19 and a link to the CDC website may be found at www.cv.edu.